 - Mop Pad Kit

 - Easy Scrubber

 Not as good as the other Powerfresh, but still great.

 This is just the steam mop (no handheld), but does have its own advantages.
 Digital setting controls start us off, and the 23 foot cable and 1500 watts of power keep us rolling with the good features.
 That power means the steam is ready to go in under 30 seconds, and you get about 20 minutes of steam from it, always nice to see.

 My main issue with this one is it really ONLY does tile and sealed hardwoods properly, and doesn’t come with a handheld or any major attachments.

-As just a steam mop it’s good, but for only $50 more you could get the other Powerfresh (and for almost that much less you could get the Pursteam) putting it in an awkward pricing gap.
+As just a steam mop it’s good, but for a few more bucks you could get the other Powerfresh (and for almost that much less you could get the Pursteam) putting it in an awkward pricing gap.

 Just a bit too expensive for what it offers.